Design

 Choosing Your Design From Kontio.

-Factors such as your family size, location, site and property characteristics, together with building regulations will help to drive you towards selecting the appropriate house model.
+Your search for the ideal Kontio design begins with understanding your specific circumstances and requirements.
+Factors such as your family size, location, site and property characteristics, together with planning and building regulation contraints will help to drive you towards selecting the appropriate house model.

 Consider functionality as well; imagine having breakfast on a sunny deck and waking up in a peaceful bedroom located in the most secluded part of your property.
 Identify your key daily activities to ensure that the Kontio design meets those needs.